 Drivers for third party software packages are available from the download sections of our web site or from their respective vendors.
-All of our drivers are based on BitFlow's Common Interface library (Ci) and will work with whichever BitFlow board is installed in your system (i.e a single driver for Road Runner, R3, Karbon, Neon and Alta).
+All of our drivers are based on BitFlow's Common Interface library (Ci) and will work with whichever BitFlow board is installed in your system (i.e a single driver for all models of BitFlow frame grabbers).